 Among the many weird, marvelous and extraordinary things that happened at the Rally (Rally!), this one was possibly the most surprising.

-After some badass group Shiva Nata, I chose six questions and we let those questions be like stones skipping through water.
+After some badass spiral practice, I chose six questions and we let those questions be like stones skipping through water.

 We scribbled furiously, documenting whatever emerged from the brain-scramble.
 From our mathematically-overloaded chaos-infused beautifully restructured minds.